Ontario, Canada • Complete 2025 Guide

 Selling Without a Safety Certificate

-In some cases, you can sell "as-is" without a safety certificate, but this significantly limits your buyer pool and selling price.
-The buyer will need to obtain the certificate themselves before registering the vehicle.
+You can sell "as-is" without a safety certificate in some cases, but this greatly restricts your selling price and buyer pool.
+The buyer must obtain the certificate before the vehicle can be registered.

 Family Transfers and Gifts